zachmarmolejo/Cognition/README.md

 Cognition is an advanced Retrieval-Augmented Generation (RAG) service.
 It is used with external data for specialized knowledge and will allow you to reference source information.
 In my case I use the service for offensive security related topics, however the data I use will not be provided in this project.
 This will be a usable project for your own data to be leveraged.

 # Project Info
-This RAG service uses the following open source projects:
+The RAG service uses these main components:
 - https://github.com/anse-app/anse -> Web UI
 - https://github.com/pixegami/langchain-rag-tutorial -> RAG functionality
 - Custom python API to handle the interactions between each component.